e-candeloro/Digital-Hormone-Model-Robotic-Swarm/README.md

 ## CREDITS AND REFERENCES

-This was done by Ettore Candeloro and is under the MIT licence, freely available at github at this [link]()
+This work was done by Ettore Candeloro and is under the MIT licence, freely available at Git-Hub [here](https://github.com/e-candeloro/Digital-Hormone-Model-Robotic-Swarm)

+Part of the images used to explain the project are from the below cited paper.
+All credits goes to the authors.

+[1] Shen, Wei-min & Will, Peter & Galstyan, Aram & Chuong, Cheng-Ming.
+(2004).
+Hormone-Inspired Self-Organization and Distributed Control of Robotic Swarms: Special Issue on Analysis and Experiments in Distributed Multi-Robot Systems (Guest Editors: Nikolaos P. Papanikolopoulos and Stergios I. Roumeliotis).
+Autonomous Robots.
+17. 10.1023/B:AURO.0000032940.08116.f1.